Last Updated on April 20, 2022 by Gary Stephen

 - Create more ventilation.

 This does not refer to powered ventilation.
 As simple as leaving the door or any hole open for a while is enough to encourage circulation.
-This easy method facilitates the release of heat out from the room.
+This easy method facilitates the release of heat out from the room and increase humidity.
 Thus, it gets exchanged with cooler air.

 - Use an air conditioning system.